Models of fairness in federated learning: Egalitarian fairness

-Finally, we will show that there exist multiple federating methods that are modular.
-Specifically, Lemma \ref{lem:unifwell} shows that uniform federation is modular and Lemma \ref{lem:finewell} shows that fine-grained federation is modular.
-Proofs for both are given in Appendix \ref{app:proofs}.
+The properties in Definition \ref{def:modular} are relatively logical, desirable properties we would expect many aggregation methods would satisfy.
+In this section, we will theoretically prove that there exist multiple federating methods that are modular.
+Specifically, Theorem \ref{thrm:unifwell} shows that uniform federation is modular and Theorem \ref{thrm:finewell} shows that fine-grained federation is modular.